autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

             Ready to drive? (yes/no)
             ```

           f.
-Execution and Recording: After 3-second counting, the vehicle accelerates to the target velocity specified in the configuration file.
+Execution and Recording: After 3-second counting, the vehicle accelerates to `TARGET_VELOCITY` specified in the configuration file.
 During this process, the following message is displayed:

             ```bash
             Accelerate with target_acceleration m/s^2